 Let's take a look at each in turn.

-General requirements include paying correct application fee, using prescribed Immigration New Zealand form, meeting health/character requirements, and being a 'bona fide' (genuine) applicant.
+General requirements of visitor visa include paying correct application fee, using prescribed Immigration New Zealand form, meeting health/character requirements, and being a 'bona fide' (genuine) applicant.

 You will need to have available funds of at least $1,000 per each month you are intending to stay in New Zealand.
 If your accommodation has been pre-paid, then $400 per month.
 Alternatively, you could provide sponsorship from eligible sponsors.